kimuori/TLSProgramming/README.md

 * NOTE: Interpreter may vary (e.g. 'py', 'python', 'python2', 'python3', etc.) so type the first part according to your machine.

 Second, run the `NetFileXferClient.py` on a separate terminal to let the client connect to the server and send files securely.<br>
-Be sure the port number to match with the server.
+Be sure that the client's port number matches with the server.
 >`python3 NetfileXferClient.py [IP] [port number] [file]`<br>
 > ex: `python3 NetFileXferClient.py localhost 7800 test.txt`

-Inside this file, there is `test.txt` and `mountain-lake.jpg`.
-You are allowed to run these example files add more files to your liking.
+Inside this file, there is a `test.txt` and a `mountain-lake.jpg`.
+You are allowed to run these example files or add more files to your liking.
 Doing so will serve a good purpose to let Wireshark capture these encrypted packets.

 # Installation